flow-matching-applied-math/flow_matching_code/flow_matching_image/README.md

 ## Results

 The output of the algorithm will be written to the ```save_dir``` directory (default "./results").
-Furthermore, the code will create a results sub-directory corresponding to the name of the database.
+Furthermore, the code will create a results sub-directory corresponding to the name of the target distribution.
 If the name is not specified, the code will use the name of the directory in which the training data is found.